jeromeguillaume/konnect.processing.audit.log/README.md

 Log sent by curl:
 ![Alt text](/images/2-Azure-Log-Analytics-run-query.png "Query on kong_CP_CL")

-## Create and Deploy the Azure Function App
+## Create and Deploy the public Azure Function App
 See [tutorial](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-csharp#sign-in-to-azure) and follow this guidance:

 ### Create the Function App in Azure